adityasaxena26/Data-Wrangling-and-Analysis-of-WeRateDogs-Tweeter-Archive/README.md

 This archive contains basic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets as they stood on August 1, 2017.

 ![sample image of WeRateDogs from Twitter](Images/WeRateDogs.png)

+### Softwares Required
+* Jupyter Notebook

+The following packages (libraries) need to be installed.
+You can install these packages via conda or pip.
+* pandas
+* NumPy
+* requests
+* tweepy
+* json